bazelbuild/bazel/src/main/starlark/builtins_bzl/README.md

 information.

-When updating .bzl files in this directory, the effect may be observed immediately if --experimental_builtins_bzl_path is set to "%workspace%", or after a Bazel server restart if it's set to "%bundled%".
+When updating .bzl files in this directory, the effect may be observed immediately if --builtins_bzl_path is set to "%workspace%", or after a Bazel server restart if it's set to "%bundled%".